Strong Spirit Strong FuturePromoting Healthy Women and Pregnancies

 The safest thing to do when pregnant, planning a pregnancy or breastfeeding, is not to drink alcohol.

-- Increase awareness of the NHMRC 2009 guideline stating that the safest thing to do is not to drink alcohol when pregnant, planning a pregnancy or breastfeeding.
-1
+- Increase awareness of the NHMRC drinking guideline that the safest thing to do is not to drink alcohol when pregnant, planning a pregnancy or breastfeeding.

 - Increase awareness of how to support a healthy pregnancy, by not drinking alcohol during pregnancy.

 - Increase awareness of the existing supports that can assist people to not drink alcohol in pregnancy, while planning a pregnancy and breastfeeding.

 - Increase awareness of services to help people reduce harmful alcohol consumption in general.